Food Safety Supervisor $86 – SITXFSA001 + SITXFSA002

 Step 5 – Wait five (5) business days for your Workplace Skills Appraisal to be checked and your Statement of Attainment to be available for download.

-Assessment – SITXFSA201 Participate in Safe Food Handling Practices (Level2)
+Assessment – SITXFSA001 – Use Hygiene Practices for Food Safety and SITXFSA002 Participate in Safe Food Handling Practices

 To be deemed competent in this subject, you are required to answer ALL questions in ALL sections correctly.